 I also had the challenge of making the curry dairy free as dairy can be an allergen to some.
 Coconut milk was a no brainer but you can also swap it out with cashew cream or nut milk yoghurt which is now widely available.

 There was a happy ending to all of this.
 The attendees loved it and the recipe has now made it over to the blog!
 I present to you The Tandoori Chicken Curry.

 - 2 tablespoons ghee

-- 2 lbs. chicken tenders, cubed into 1 “ pieces
+- 2 lbs. chicken tenders or boneless, skinless thighs, cubed into 1 “ pieces

 - 2 teaspoons garlic, minced

 - ¼ teaspoon turmeric powder

 - 1 tablespoon tandoori masala